 ON THIS PAGE: You will read about the scientific research being done now to learn more about brain stem glioma and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Doctors are working to learn more about brain stem glioma, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

 Improved imaging and surgery.
 Imaging techniques are being developed that help the surgical oncologist pinpoint the tumor’s exact location to reduce or prevent damage to the healthy parts of the brain.
 For example, image-guided stereotaxis allows surgeons to visualize and operate on the brain using three-dimensional computerized outlines of the brain and the tumor.
 Along with specialized software, these images help guide the surgeon to the tumor.
 Tumors that were once considered inoperable can now be removed using this technique.
 In certain instances, these imaging techniques are also being used to better understand the benefits and risks of using a biopsy to diagnose children with diffuse brain stem glioma.